 - Viewing your pricing page or Calendly page

-Although the definition of conversion rate differentiates based on your campaign, use case, and goals, calculation never changes.
+Although the definition of conversion rate may vary based on your campaign, use case, and goals, the calculation never changes.

 It’s the total number of conversions/total visitors or sessions in the given timeframe.

-If 200 out of 1000 visitors viewed your pricing this month, your conversion rate this month will be 20%.
+So, if 200 out of 1000 visitors viewed your pricing page this month, your conversion rate this month will be 20%.